 But simple bargaining logic suggests the reverse: pay for locally monitored performance could incentivise desired behaviour and improve information.
 To investigate this issue, the team conducted a randomised controlled trial in 180 Ugandan primary schools to explore how incentives for teachers could be designed when based on local monitoring by school stakeholders.

-In the first part of our experiment we focused on pay, randomly varying whether headteachers' reports of teacher attendance were tied to teacher bonus payments or not.
-We find that local monitoring on its own is ineffective at improving teacher attendance.
+In the first part of our experiment the team focused on pay, randomly varying whether headteachers' reports of teacher attendance were tied to teacher bonus payments or not.
+The researchers found that local monitoring on its own is ineffective at improving teacher attendance.
 However, the introduction of bonus-pay leads to both an increase in teacher attendance---by 8 percentage points---and an improvement in the quality of information.
-We also observe substantial gains in pupil enrollment, driven primarily by a reduction in dropouts.
-By placing a financial value on these enrollment gains, we demonstrate that pay for locally monitored performance passes both welfare and fiscal sustainability tests.
+The team also observed substantial gains in pupil enrolment, driven primarily by a reduction in dropouts.
+By placing a financial value on these enrollment gains, the researchers demonstrate that pay for locally monitored performance passes both welfare and fiscal sustainability tests.
 I

-n the second part of our experiment we fixed bonus payments in place and explored community participation, randomly varying whether local monitoring was conducted by headteachers, parents, or both.
-We find that parents on their own do not make for better local monitors than headteachers---teacher attendance is no higher, and the quality of information is lower, even though the cost in terms of bonus payments is the same.
+n the second part of the experiment the team fixed bonus payments in place and explored community participation, randomly varying whether local monitoring was conducted by headteachers, parents, or both.
+Here they found that parents on their own do not make for better local monitors than headteachers---teacher attendance is no higher, and the quality of information is lower, even though the cost in terms of bonus payments is the same.
 However, parents do make for good auditors---benefits were highest and costs lowest in the study arm where parental audits verifying a headteachers’ reports were needed to trigger teacher bonus-pay